Edb83/self-isolution/TESTING.md

 ### Resolved

 **Materialize select dropdown does not function correctly on iOS.
-Either dropdown does not appear or selects the wrong item when clicked**
+Either dropdown does not appear or selects the wrong item when tapped/clicked**

 - Solution: Stopping propagation on `touchend` event (https://stackoverflow.com/a/52851046)